 Each entry from a school or group competes separately for points.
-Scoring is based on your place on your course compared to any other COOL entries that day.
+Scoring is based on your place on your course compared to other COOL entries in the same category that day.
 Varsity competitors who run up to longer courses will receive points based on their time as if they had run the shorter course.
 If you run as a group entry, the points are divided by the number of people running together.
 Participants who run as individuals will earn the most points:

 1st place - 50 points

 2nd place - 47 points

 5th place - 41 points

 In situations where the standard course structure is not used and students from varying categories are on the same course, you will be scored in the category you most recently ran in.
 You can not earn more points than someone from a lower category who performs better than you.